Skip to main content

 Example clinical scenario

-A couple attend their routine anomaly scan, having previously declined combined screening in the first trimester with an otherwise normal dating scan.
-The fetus is found to have severe ventriculomegaly, with a measurement of 16 millimetres.
+A couple attend their routine 20-week screening scan.
+The fetus is found to have severe ventriculomegaly, with a posterior horn measurement of 16mm.

 When to consider genomic testing

-• Discussion regarding genomic testing is dependent on the anomaly detected.
+• Discussion regarding genomic testing is dependent on the anomaly or anomalies detected.

-• Genomic testing should be considered where the anomaly is known to be associated with a genetic cause.
+• Genomic testing should be considered if the anomaly/ies are known to have a potential genetic basis.

 • Details about genomic testing for specific congenital anomalies can be found in other GeNotes articles.
 See, for example: